richmahn/en_tn/mic/front/intro.md

 #### Outline of the Book of Micah ####

-1. God promises to punish the northern and the southern kingdoms (1:1–16)
+1. God promises to punish the northern and southern kingdoms (1:1–16)
-1. The guilt of those who take advantage of others (2:1-3:12)
+1. Those who take advantage of others are guilty (2:1-3:12)
-    - The guilt of rich people who oppress poor people (2:1–11)
+    - Rich people who oppress poor people (2:1–11)
     - Promise to be delivered and restored (2:12–13)
-    - Rulers, priests and prophets condemned (3:1–12)
+    - Rulers, priests, and prophets condemned (3:1–12)
 1. Yahweh's victory for all Israel (4:1-5:15)
-    - Yahweh's kingdom will rule over all the nations (4:1–10)
+    - Yahweh will rule over all the nations (4:1–10)
-    - Israel will first be destroyed, and then will be victorious over its enemies (4:11–13)
+    - Israel will be destroyed, then will be victorious over its enemies (4:11–13)
-    - Messiah will come and shepherd his flock and devastate the nations who fought against him (5:1–6)
+    - Messiah will shepherd his flock and devastate the nations who fought against him (5:1–6)
     - Messiah will destroy everything that harmed his people (5:7–15)
 1. Yahweh's case against Israel (6:1-16)
     - Yahweh reminds Israel when he led them out of slavery in Egypt (6:1–5)
     - Israel punished; true repentance (6:6–16)
-1. Israel miserable; Israel restored (7:1-20)
+1. Israel miserable and Israel restored (7:1-20)
     - Israel broken and miserable (7:1–7)
     - The coming together of nations in Israel (7:8–13)
     - The incomparable view of Yahweh who restores and gives grace (7:14–20)